 |B141B FORD code tech notesB141B:11 Second Row Driver Inflatable Seatbelt Deployment Control Circuit Short to Ground

 B141B:12 Second Row Driver Inflatable Seatbelt Deployment Control Circuit Short to Battery

 B141B:13 Second Row Driver Inflatable Seatbelt Deployment Control Circuit Open

 B141B:1A Second Row Driver Inflatable Seatbelt Deployment Control Circuit Resistance Below Threshold

 Labor: 1.0The cost to diagnose the B141B FORD code is 1.0 hour of labor.
-The auto repair labor rates vary widely across the country, and even within the same city.
-Most auto repairs shops charge between $75 and $150 per hour.
+The auto repair's diagnosis time and labor rates vary by location, vehicle's make and model, and even your engine type.
+Most auto repair shops charge between $75 and $150 per hour.

 - Air Bag Warning Light ON